indra4837/system_health_monitor/README.md

 # System Health Monitor

-This package contains a system_health_node to monitor status of running nodes and restarts them (if required).
+This package contains a system_health_node to monitor status of running nodes and restarts them (by calling service).

 [ROS node sample graph](rosgraph.png)